-Distance Education: Per Title 5 Section 55200, Distance education means education that uses one or more of the technologies listed below to deliver instruction to students who are separated from the instructor(s) and to support regular and substantive interaction between the students and instructor(s) either synchronously or asynchronously.
-Technologies that may be used to offer distance education include: (1) the internet, (2) one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices, (3) audio conference, (4) other media used in a course in conjunction with any of the technologies listed in this definition.
-Distance education does not include correspondence courses.
+Distance Education: Per Title 5 Section 55200, distance education means instruction in which the instructor and student are separated by distance or time and interact through the assistance of technology.
 All distance education is subject to the general requirements under Title 5 as well as the specific requirements of articles 55200 and 55204.
 In addition, instruction provided as distance education is subject to the requirements that may be imposed by the American with Disabilities Act (42 U.S.C.
 Section 12100 et seq.) and section 508 of the Rehabilitation Act of 1973, as amended (29 Section 794d).